×

 We asked expats in Amalfi what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Amalfi, should be aware that the cost of living can be high, especially in terms of housing and dining out.
 They should also know that while English is spoken in many tourist areas, learning Italian can greatly enhance their experience and make daily life easier.
 Healthcare in Italy is of a high standard, but it's important to understand how the system works and what kind of insurance coverage they might need.
 Expats should also be aware that the pace of life in Amalfi is slower than in many other places, which can be a big adjustment.
 The weather in Amalfi is typically Mediterranean, with hot summers and mild winters, but it can be quite humid.
 The town is also quite hilly, which may not be suitable for those with mobility issues.
 Expats should also be aware that driving in Amalfi can be challenging due to narrow, winding roads and heavy traffic, especially in the summer months.
 Public transportation is available, but it can be crowded and unreliable.
 Finally, it's important for expats to understand the Italian tax system, as they may be liable for taxes on their worldwide income.
-It's recommended to seek advice from a tax professional before making the move," said one expat who made the move to Amalfi.
+It's recommended to seek advice from a tax professional before making the move," explained one expat living in Amalfi, Italy.

 Will I be able to find a job in Amalfi?